JayS420/Gender-Detection/README.md

 5. cvlib
 ## Install the required packages by executing the following command.

-**$ pip install -r requirements.txt**
+***$ pip install -r requirements.txt***

 Note: Python 2.x is not supported

-Using Python virtual environment is highly recommended.
+**Using Python==3.6 virtual environment is highly recommended.**

-Usage
-image input
-$ python detect_gender.py -i <input_image>

-webcam
-$ python detect_gender_webcam.py

-When you run the script for the first time, it will download the pre-trained model from this link and place it under pre-trained directory in the current path.

-(If python command invokes default Python 2.7, use python3 instead)
+# Training
+You can download the dataset I gathered from Google Images from this link and train the network from scratch on your own if you are interested.
+You can add more images and play with the hyper parameters to experiment different ideas.